Skip to main content

 What does the new government now need to do?

-The new government must use their proposed Renters' Rights Bill to fix renting properly.
+The new government must use their Renters' Rights Bill to fix renting properly.
 They must end all unfair evictions once and for all, and make renting safe, secure and more affordable.

 This means: